csasl/yoga_app/README.md

 -The sequence will reload automatically once the app is opened again, to check you can click the view sequence/ manage sequence button on the main menu to see all the loaded poses.

+NOTE TO GRADER: The screenshots above show what the app looks like on a Windows computer and looks quite different on a Mac- apologies if anything is hard to see depending on which you are using.